pallets/click/docs/documentation.rst

 Command Short Help
 ------------------

-For commands, a short help snippet is generated.
+For sub commands, a short help snippet is generated.
 By default, it's the first sentence of the docstring.
 If it is too long, then it will show as much as it can on one line and end with ``...``.
 The short help snippet can also be overridden with the kwarg ``short_help``:

 .. click:example::